-Also, with the most recent release (V12, in preview right now) it’s also the tier targeted to form Datamarts within the cloud. the explanation for that is that on this latest release, it’ll support Partitioning, and Clustered Columnstore Indexes further as execution plans with Parallelism.
+Also, with the most recent release (V12, in preview right now) it’s also the tier targeted to form Datamarts within the cloud. the explanation for that’s that on this latest release it’ll support Partitioning, Clustered Columnstore Indexes further as execution plans with Parallelism.

-Let’s take a step into the DR strategies offered and what they mean:
+Let’s take a steep into the DR strategies offered and what do they mean:

-Ge-restore is offered altogether tiers and might be defined because of the capability of Restoring your database in the other Azure region.
-But, it’s important to stay in mind while planning a DR strategy, is that a Geo-restore copy can have up to 24 hours of information loss.
+Ge-restore is offered altogether tiers and might be defined because the capability of Restoring your database in the other Azure region.
+But, it’s important to stay in mind while planning a DR strategy, is that a Geo-restore copy can have upto 24 hrs of information loss.

 This is the foremost advanced DR strategy for Azure SQL databases and is offered just for Premium.
-Active Geo-Replication will keep a web copy that’s also read-only in another Azure region. this suggests that you simply can actually use this copy of the region-based scale-out.
+Active Geo-Replication will keep a web copy that’s also read-only in another Azure region. this suggests that you simply can actually use this copy of region-based scale out.
 So you’ll be able to see, Active Geo-Replicatio isn’t only a DR tool but also a performance scalability tool!
-This copy has an RTO (Recovery Time Objective) of 1 hour or less and an RPO (Recovery Point Objective) of 5 minutes or less (a big difference from plain Geo-Replication).
+This copy has an RTO (Recovery Time Objective) of 1 hour or less and an RPO (Recovery Point Objective) of 5 minutes or less (a big difference to plain Geo-Replication).

-Now that we’ve finished the DR differences, let’s move to the DTU concept that we mentioned before.
+Now that we’re finished the DR differences, let’s move to the DTU concept that we mentioned before.

-In conclusion, we hope this guide can offer you an overview of the capabilities of the Azure SQL Database and provide an outline of what capabilities to expect.
+In conclusion, we hope this guide can offer you an overview of the capabilities of the Azure SQL Database and provides an outline of what capabilities to expect.

 Once you’re able to try all this out, get in touch with our experts for guidance.